mdppml/PP-GWAS/local_run/README.md

 This folder contains a toy example to run PP-GWAS locally (no MKL dependencies) on a small-scale dataset.
-Please refer to sample_notebook.ipynb.
+Please refer to **sample_notebook.ipynb**.